tokyob0t/astal/docs/guide/lua/first-widgets.md

 - bindings of deeply nested arrays of widgets

-`nil` is the only value that is not rendered and anything not from this list will be coerced into a string and rendered as a label
+`nil` is the only value that is not rendered and anything not from this list will be coerced into a string and rendered as a label.
 :::